ishnmu/Foody/README.md

 # Foody
-_A Simple Food Ordering application developed as a part of TaughtWorks Workshop for *Designing Microservices*_
+_A Simple Food Ordering application developed as a part of ThoughtWorks Workshop for *Designing Microservices*_

 Application has two independently deployable services (MicroServices)
 	- ExperienceAPIs (Client Facing Service)